atauenis/fcmd/stolen-opensource-libs/readme.txt

 In this folder is placed some compiled open source DLLs of the Xamarin XWT Widget Toolkit (github.com/mono/xwt) Xwt.dll - the XWT Window Toolkit
-Xwt.Gtk.dll - XWT GTK backend
+Xwt.Gtk.dll - the XWT GTK backend
+Xwt.Gtk.dll.config - DLL/SO remapings for GTK backend
+Xwt.Gtk.Windows.dll - GTK optimizations for Win32
-Xwt.WPF.dll - XWT WPF backend
+Xwt.WPF.dll - the XWT WPF backend
-(C) Xamarin corporation and contributors
+(C) Xamarin corporation and third-party contributors.

+The files are updated manually (Xamarin doesn't provide up-to-date binaries, the files are compiled by A.T.).
+The latest version of the XWT DLLs can be compiled from the project's Git repository: https://github.com/mono/xwt at any time.
+The newer binaries should work same as these.

-XWT is used as default UI library in the File Commander and all of File Commander plugins.
+XWT is main UI toolkit in the File Commander and all of it's plugins.
 It feels natively on any OS (Windows, Linux/GTK, MacOS X) and allows embedding of system native controls (i.e. WPF controls on Win32 or GTK widgets on *nix).